Charge transport and mode transition in dual-energy electron beam diodes

 where \(J_\text{a}={(n+2-i)nJ_{\text{SCL},i-1}}/{(n+1-i)}\), \(J_\text{b}=nJ_{\text{SCL},i}\), \(J_\text{c}={(n+1-i)nJ_{\text{SCL},i}}/{(n-i)}\), and \(i\) varies from 1 to \(n\).
 The maximum transmitted current \(J_\text{tran}^\text{max}=J_{\text{SCL},n}\), independent of the injected current \(J_0\), is reached when the highest-energy electron beam \(\text{e}_n\) reaches its SCL current, i.e., \(J_n=J_{\text{SCL},n}\).

 \textit{Conclusion}---In conclusion, we explicitly determined five complete modes for charge transport in dual-energy electron beam driven diodes, which are modulated by controlling the two electron beam parameters.
 The initial velocity ratio and the injected current ratio are identified as governing parameters; the former determines the charge transport modes and their transitions, while the latter modulates the characteristics of the transmitted current.
-The discovery provides a fundamental advance in multi-energy beam physics, enabling precise tuning strategies for electron beam driven diodes, especially for applications in modern vacuum electronic devices.
+The space charge limited current for each electron beam in dual-energy electron beam diodes is no longer an intrinsic property but emerges as a coupled threshold cross-modulated by two electron beams.
+The discovery provides a fundamental advance in multi-energy beam physics, enabling precise tuning strategies for electron beam-driven diodes, especially for applications in modern vacuum electronic devices.

-\textit{Acknowledgments}---The authors acknowledge financial support from the Beijing Natural Science Foundation of China (No.~3244040) and the Organized Research Support Program (No.~YK20240103) from the Department of Electrical Engineering at Tsinghua University.
+\textit{Acknowledgments}---The authors acknowledge the financial support from the Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (Grant No.~JYB2025XDXM312) and the Beijing Natural Science Foundation (Grant No.~3244040).

-\textit{Data availability}---The data that support the findings of this study are available from the contact author upon reasonable request.
+\textit{Data availability}---The data that support the findings of this study are available from the authors upon reasonable request.